enzo-z/ShellScripts/src/Theory/1_Basic/README.md

 To see which shell you are using at your terminal, you can open your terminal and type:

+>`echo $SHELL`

->`echo $SHELL` for getting the enviroment variable defined for your shell or
+for getting the enviroment variable defined for your shell, or

 > `ps -p $$`

-for getting the process that is being executed
+for getting the process that is being executed.